What is a PESTEL/PESTLE Analysis?

 - Provides a cost-effective method and simple structure to conduct a systematic and thorough evaluation of the external macro environment.

-- Creates better awareness of crucial external factors that influence your small business and helps you to understand why and how much of an impact the external macro environment will have.
+- Creates better awareness of crucial external factors that influence your small business and helps you understand why and how much of an impact the external macro environment will have.

 - Provides insight for valuable business opportunities and makes you more alert to potential threats in the external environment.